-How to Use the Panorama Camera to Take Amazing Panoramic Pictures with iPhone
+How to Use the Panorama Camera with iPhone to Take Amazing Panoramic Pictures

 The Panorama camera is one of the better features of the iPhone Camera app, it makes taking incredible high-quality panoramic pictures ridiculously easy without adding any additional apps to your iPhone.
 The feature is built directly into iOS now and works on all modern iPhone devices.
 If you’re unfamiliar with the feature or you just haven’t used it yet, here’s what you’ll want to do:

 Using the Panoramic Camera on iPhone

 In modern versions of iOS, accessing and using the iPhone Panoramic Camera feature is very easy, it’s one of the options within Camera app:

 - Open the Camera app and swipe over on the lower options until the “PANO” option is selected

 - Tap on the camera button as usual, this starts capturing the panorama image, keep the iPhone steady as you pan the image slowly

 - When finished, tap on the camera button again to complete the panorama image capture

 Taking a Panorama Picture with iPhone and Earlier iOS Versions